BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 **Keyword**: Stack

 **Intuition**
-Use a monotonic stack to remember indices of days with unresolved warmer temperatures.
+Use a **monotonic stack** to remember **indices** of days with cooler (or same) temperatures.
-As soon as we find a warmer temperature, we can resolve previous days.
+As soon as we find a warmer temperature, we can pop previous days.

 **Steps**
 + Declare stack for the decresing temperature **indices**
-+ Initialize results with 0s
++ Declare results, initialize with 0
 + Iterate temperatures
   + If we find current temp is higher than the temps in the stack
     + Pop out